Compensation Data

 Associate 2$170,000$NaN - $NaN$NaN - $NaN

-How Baird Compares
+How Robert W. Baird Compares

 Baird pays in line with Piper Sandler and William Blair in the middle market tier, below Jefferies but with superior work-life balance and employee ownership creating meaningful long-term value beyond base pay metrics.